FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

 ![Screenshot of prompt asking to enter your domain to construct the base DN"](./images/prompt-for-domain.jpeg "Screenshot of prompt asking to enter your domain to construct the base DN")

-   - Provide a name for your organization, which will also be part of the base DN and press 'Enter'.
+   - Provide a name for your organization, which will also be part of the base DN and press 'Enter.'

 !["Screenshot of prompt asking to enter your org name"](./images/prompt-for-org.jpeg "Screenshot of prompt asking to enter your org name")